WeZZard/MyWorks/2023-08-10-swift-macro-revisited-traps-and-pitfalls/index.md

 }
 ```

-> Item 3: Referring types, functions or variables in frameworks other than
+> Item 3: Referring types, functions or variables from frameworks other
-> the standard library with fully-qualified names.
+> than the standard library with fully-qualified names.

 In the example of introducing the `@Box` property wrapper to the expansion
 of the `@COW` macro, we can find the name `Box` itself could be ambiguous
-since there might be other imported frameworks that also has a property
+since other imported frameworks may have a declaration in the same name.
-wrapper called `Box`.
-We can fix this by using the fully-qualified name of
+We can fix this by using a fully-qualified name.
+Let's say the name of the
-the `Box` property wrapper bundled with the library of the `@COW` macro.
-Let's say the name of the library is just `COW` then the fully-qualified
-name of `Box` is `COW.Box`.
+library is just `COW` then the fully-qualified name of `Box` is `COW.Box`.

 The macro expansion before the fix: